Prevent Shaken Baby Syndrome

 Try a wind-up infant swing.

 If you’re feeling overly tense or angry and you think you may shake or hit your baby, lay them in a safe place such as the crib and walk away for a short break.
 Call a friend or a family member and try to get help taking care of your baby.
 Sometimes being the primary caregiver can be overwhelming.
-Asking for assistance is the best thing to do for both you and your baby.
+Asking for help is the best thing to do for both you and your baby.

 These tips should be also shared with all of your child’s caregivers because babysitters and partners of the parent often feel frustrated by persistent crying.